Seth A. Goldstein: The Moblees

 In 2011, Goldstein developed and produced The Ohmies: Morning Wish Garden, a theatrical experience for preschoolers and early elementary children created by Laurie Miller and Benjamin Tollefson that encourages children to actively engage with the characters and story by physically playing along with each musical adventure.
 They worked with entertainment and child development experts in efforts to ensure the story was not only appropriate for preschool audiences, but that it “delivered genuine enjoyment and value for both kids and the adults who care for and about them”.
 In 2013, The Ohmies made the first of two appearances at the White House Easter Egg Roll.
 In 2014 The Ohmies was relaunched as The Moblees, a live-action interactive musical television series for young children broadcast on Kids’ CBC in Canada and streamed on platforms worldwide.
-The app received a Canadian Screen Award nomination and won a Cynopsis Kids !magination Award The Moblees: Songs from the Hit TV Show album was released in 2018 and was nominated for a JUNO Award for Children’s Album of the Year.
+The app received a Canadian Screen Award nomination and won a Cynopsis Kids !magination Award The Moblees: Songs from the Hit TV Show album was released in 2018 and was nominated for a JUNO Award for Children's Album of the Year.

 Awards

-Goldstein has been credited as a producer on several commercial theatrical productions in New York City including The Front Page, Hello Dolly!, Steve Martin's Meteor Shower, and The Prom.
-He has been nominated for Tony Awards as a producer for A Doll’s House, Part 2 and The Prom, and won a Tony Award in 2017 for Hello, Dolly!.
+Goldstein has been credited as a producer on several commercial theatrical productions in New York City including Once Upon a Mattress, Water for Elephants (Tony Award nomination), Gutenberg!
+The Musical!
+(Tony Award nomination), The Lehman Trilogy (Tony Award); The Prom (Tony Award nomination); Hello, Dolly!
+(Tony Award); A Doll’s House, Part 2 (Tony Award nomination); The Glass Menagerie; The Front Page; and Steve Martin’s Meteor Shower.
+He has been nominated for Tony Awards as a producer for A Doll’s House, Part 2, The Prom, and Gutenberg!
+The Musical! and won Tony Awards in 2017 for Hello, Dolly! and 2022 for The Lehman Trilogy.
 He was also nominated for a Drama Desk Award for The Front Page, and won the award for Christine Jorgensen Reveals, The Prom and Hello Dolly!.